opencog/learn/README-Vision.md

 The Competition: Neural Nets
 ----------------------------
-The competition here is very much the  deep-learning, neural net industry.
-As competition, they are far, far ahead, technologically.
+The conventional setting for AI these days is the deep-learning, neural net industry.
+Competition, as such, seems absurd: these systems have billions of CPU-hours behind them, computed with well-written, well-debugged, highly optimized software, created by armies of salaried PhD's working at the big tech companies.
+Any results acheived here will look pathetic by comparison.

-The theory is well-developed, the libraries are sophisticated, they run on massive cloud computers and are able to tackle huge datasets, including video.
-By comparison, the examples above are simplistic.
+What is being proposed here is very different.
+Roughly speaking, the neural net systems require supervised training.
+They don't actually "think", they don't need to.
+They don't need to find relationships out of thin air.
+So I think this is something brand new that we're doing that no one else does.

-One might even say "pathetic", and that deep-learning neural nets are light-years ahead.
-However, this misses a deep and fundamental point.
+Another key difference is that we are working explicitly at the symbolic level.
+By having a grammar, we have an explicit part-whole relationship.
+This is something the neural-net guys cannot do (Hinton, I believe, has a paper on how one day in the distant future, neural nets might be able to solve the part-whole relationship problem.
+By contrast, we've already solved it, more or less from day one.)

-The point is this: neural nets create a dense network between inputs and outputs, and are missing any explicit symbolic representation.
-The ideas described in this project are explicitly symbolic, from the ground up.
+We've also "solved" the "symbol grounding problem" -- from day one.
-They aim to discover extremely sparse networks.
-The network representation, because it is sparse, is explicitly open to a symbolic representation.
+This is another problem that AI researchers have been wringing their hands about, from the 1960's onwards.
+Our symbols are grounded, from the start: our symbols are the filter sets, the grammatical dictionary entries, and we "know what they mean" because they work with explicit data.

-Symbolic representations are important, because they allow traditional theories or symbolic reasoning to be applied.
+Symbolic representations are important, because they allow traditional theories of symbolic reasoning to be applied.
 One can apply logic:
 Aristotelian logic, predicate logic, common sense logic.
 Careful,
 though: the ultimate goal of a sparse symbolic network is to learn the laws of logic itself.
 That is, if one observes a correlation, that when